researchart/fse20/submissions/available/submission441/DeepJanus-MNIST/readme.md

 This tool has other dependencies such as tensorflow and deap.

-To easily install the dependencies with pip, we suggest to run the command:
+To easily install the dependencies with pip, we suggest to go in the folder where you extracted DeepJanus-MNIST and run the command:

 ```pip3 install -r requirements.txt```